Questions frequently asked about PACC Professional Certification

 How long are certifications valid?

-PACC Professional Certification is valid for three years from the date of award, and must be renewed before the three-year period expires.
+PACC Professional Certification is valid for three years from the date of award shown on the certificate, and must be renewed before the three-year period expires.
 PACC strives to email membership renewal and recertification reminders, but it is the member’s responsibility to maintain membership and certification status.

 What do I need to renew my PACC Professional Certification?